danrot/master-thesis/03_implementation.md

 }
 ```

-This method is the counter part of the property part of the checkin method.
+This method is the counterpart of the property part of the checkin method.
 In
 this loop every property except the frozen properties containing the primary
 type, mixin types and UUID of the frozen node are handled.
 The other properties
 will be distinguished in the ones which exist on the node and the ones which
 do not.
 For the existing properties the `onParentVersion` attribute of the
 property is checked, and the value is only restored if this attribute has a
 value of `COPY` or `VERSION`.
 If the property of the frozen node does not exist
-in the actual node the value can just be set.
-This is because of a limitation
+in the actual node the value can just be set, because it is obviously not
-of the API.
-If the property does not exist, then there is no way to access the
-definition of the property.
-But in this case we can assume that it is `COPY` or
+possible to get the definition of the property.
+But in this case we can assume
-`VERSION`, because otherwise the property would not exist on the frozen node.
+that it is `COPY` or `VERSION`, because otherwise the property would not exist
-So this behavior is as expected in JCR, although it is not exactly described in
+on the frozen node.
+So this behavior is as expected in JCR, although it is not
-this way.
+exactly described in this way.

-The second loop goes over all properties existing on the actual node but not on
+The second loop iterates over all properties existing on the actual node but
-the frozen node.
+not on the frozen node.
 This is shown by the next listing.

 ```php
 // handle properties present on the node but not on the frozen node